demisto/content/Packs/NetCalc/Scripts/IPCalcReturnAddressIANAAllocation/README.md

-An Automation Script to return subnet IANA information
+An automation script to return address IANA information

 ## Script Data
 ---